 This institution is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.
 GI Bill® is a registered trademark of the U.S Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefis.va.gov/gibill
+More information about education benefits offered by VA is available at the official U.S. government website at www.va.gov/education/about-gi-bill-benefits/

-Publication Date: June 27, 2024; revised November 1, 2024
+Publication Date: July 1, 2025